-Many of us were taught that you had to be competitive rather than collaborative to get ahead and that you have to focus on your own work rather than on helping others with theirs.
+Many of us were taught we had to be competitive rather than collaborative to get ahead and we have to focus on our own work rather than on helping others with theirs.
 Perhaps surprisingly, there are benefits to helping others according to Grant and Berg’s overview of the research.

 First, picture our client, senior manager Kathy, at work.
 Kathy is naturally drawn to helping others, and she has unexpectedly found over the years that when she helps others, it tends to make her more proactive at work in general.
 She starts to become more interested in taking greater initiative, she works harder on meaningful tasks, and she becomes more open to negative feedback, a critical skill for managers.

 Second, in studies of firefighters and fundraisers, Professor Grant found that when people “want to help” rather than feel that they “have to help,” they work harder, have better performance, and have greater productivity.
 Who wouldn’t want such results at their job?

 Third, prosocial motivation is tied to creativity.
 Wanting to take action to help others leads employees to be better at taking other people’s perspectives.
 Such team members can see in advance what is valuable about an idea from another’s point of view.
 Thus, prosocially motivated team members are better at translating new ideas into useful, creative applications for others.